Bills Digest No. 23, 2024-25

 Statutory time limits

-Once the ACCC has been notified of an acquisition statutory time frames apply to the decision-making process.
+Once the ACCC has been notified of an acquisition, statutory time frames apply to the decision-making process.

 • For a Phase 1 determination, the period is 30 business days starting on the effective notification date: proposed subsection 51ABZI(4).
 However, the period is subject to extensions, for instance if there has been a material change of fact: proposed subparagraph 51ABZB(2)(a)(ii).
+At the end of the Phase 1, the ACCC may either approve the acquisition being put into effect (with or without conditions) or subject to Phase 2 review: proposed subsections 51ABZE(1) and (2).

 As well as the right to extend timeframes, the ACCC has a number of ‘stop the clock’ rights.
 These occur, for instance, when the ACCC seeks additional information and documents in respect of a notification that is incomplete or misleading: proposed subsections 51ABZA(5) and 51ABZS(5).

-The total of the relevant timeframes is set out in the figure below.
+The total of the relevant timeframes is set out in the figure 1 below.

 Source: ACCC: Statement of Goals for Merger Reform Implementation, p 5.